bleedmaster/.../technical-notes/README.md

 # BleedMaster Technical Notes

-This section contains the publicly released technical documentation for the BleedMaster project.
+This section contains the publicly released Technical documentation for the BleedMaster project.

 ## Available Publications